Western carp gudgeon: Interactions with humans

+Hypseleotris preferred prey overlaps with introduced Poeciliid livebearers, placing them in direct competition with Invasive species.

 Uniparental genome elimination

 Most animals reproduce sexually, that is by a process of fusion of haploid gametes that arise by meiosis in each of two different parents.
 Meiosis ordinarily involves genetic recombination.
 However, male and female hybrids of Australian carp gudgeons (Hypseleotris) are fertile, but practice asexual reproduction and display uniparental chromosomal elimination without genetic recombination.
 This process is termed hybridogenesis.
 In these fish hybridogenesis occurs through premeiotic genome duplication of the parental genome to be transmitted, while the second parental genome appears to be gradually eliminated during development in juvenile individuals.